 Beer and food, beer and cheese: those are topics that can surprise many who might be skeptical about such pairings.
 Well, then imagine the reaction to beer and chocolate together as food partners!

-Monday's mousse of berry and chocolate was served with a beer blend of tart Lindemans Framboise and Oregon brewery's Rogue's Mocha Porter. it was an appropriate, and appreciated, pairing at the dinner - complementary flavors between the beers and the dessert.
+Monday's mousse of berry and chocolate was served with a beer blend of tart Lindemans Framboise and Oregon brewery's Rogue's Mocha Porter.
+It was an appropriate, and appreciated, pairing at the dinner.

 For many years, the Olney Ale House had been one of the only oases of good beer in the DC area.
 I first visited in the early 1980s, then enjoying my first-ever draft Liberty Ale.
 Back then, the Ale House sat at an exurban crossroads.
 Today, it's the same intersection toward which a bit more suburban sprall has encroached, but the Ale House still has that rustic hide-away feel.

 Pictured are owner John Roach (l), and Hook and Ladder's Rich Fleischer (r).
 More photos here.